AI4BizTech/AI4SupplyChain/README.md

 - **Generating Reports for Users' Queries**
     - LLMs can generate report based on the outcome from executing the queries

+We will start from damand forcasting and inventory management simulation, and gradually roll out other sub-systems of the supply chain management system

 ## Demand Forcasting
 .....